Itay-Sudai/DeskSaver/README.md

 Started this project to solve a problem I was facing, then added more features as a challenge for myself.
 Uploading the project here so it won't get lost.

+This is aprogram that allows users to save their entire desktop workspace as a preset and restore it later.
+Users can create multiple presets for different activities, such as studying, programming, or gaming, and access their saved presets from other connected computers.

+How to use:

 There are two main programs to:
 Offline version - Download - Desk_GUI.py , DeskSaver_Disk.py and main.py
 Run main.py and a window will open up.